Srinitya75/Final-project/README.md

               though user provides the sql injection username / password values, the actions fails. where as in general login / case 1, the results fail

-* schema.sql: sql file to create the tables users & products
+* schema.sql: sql file to create the tables users
             1. users: unique username & password can be inserted here to allow login to system
-            2. products: multiple products and their description can be insterted in to this table to check access for the verified login

 * vulnerable_login.html: Displays at top of the page whether the username / passord is valid. this page gets displayed when the user is logged in as a consequence of action index.html triggered from app.py contains the flask code which does not check for vulnerability sql code, and executes it